About The Glide

 When is it going to be available?

-PCBs are being ordered and FCC certification is in process.
-Best guess is that first units will ship late 2019/early 2020.
+First units have sold out and are being assembled now (Spring 2020), and second batch will start shipping hopefully this Summer.
 We will update this section frequently as information becomes available.
 If you have a reservation, watch your inbox.

 Does this make sound by itself?

-It is primarily designed to be a MIDI controller broadcasting over bluetooth, which means that you pair it with a phone, tablet, or computer and then play through a synthesizer app.
-Future versions will likely have a simple built-in sound.
+It has a very basic built-in synth that you can hear via a headphone jack on the bottom.
+It is primarily designed to be a MIDI controller broadcasting over bluetooth or USB, which means that you pair it with a phone, tablet, or computer and then play through a synthesizer app..

 How do you play this thing?